 Just as he was about to shut his door I made a final offer: “Innkeeper, take these robes from me.
 They are of woven cotton and dyed with chay root after the fashion of the Indians.”

 So my donkey spent the night in the stable and I slept naked on the road and the next day walked naked to Patara.
 This is why I am called the Patron Saint of Donkeys.

 But mine was not an act of charity.
 Though I gave, nothing was taken from me.
 I lost nothing.

 That summer, my donkey gave birth to three gold balls, one of which I gave to a shepherd with gambling debts, one to a family whose daughter suffered from psoriasis and the last to a woman who had offered me a fig. That is why my symbol is Three Gold Balls.

-That was where Nicholas’s message ended; the parchment was ripped so, of course, there could have been more, but we can only speculate.
+That was where Nicholas’s message ended; the parchment was ripped so of course there could have been more, but we can only speculate.
 This morning, after cancelling my bet365 account, I went and bought skin cream and fig rolls.
-I then made a donation to the donkey sanctuary on my dad’s behalf.
+Afterwards I made a donation to the donkey sanctuary on my dad’s behalf.